 GUCCIONE: Well, I think gambling should be legalized, because I think gambling's going on everywhere.
 There isn't a state in the United States in which you cannot find illegal games, and I'd rather see local and federal governments collect their taxes from legalized gambling rather than from other popular sources.
 Meanwhile, the underworld is ripping off the cream through gaming.
 There are billions and billions of dollars that go underground every year as a result of illicit gaming.
 It's stupid to try and say that gambling is a phenomenon of morality.
 It only becomes a moral problem when you inhibit the people—when you stop them and say well this is not right—you shouldn't gamble—and pass laws to ensure that they don't gamble.
 This creates a moral problem, but until the government passes such laws it's not a moral problem.
 It's something that man has always done, and like prostitution, always will do.
 You'll never stamp it out.

 REASON: I presume that you're also in favor of legalizing prostitution?

 GUCCIONE: Absolutely.
 Because, again, like gaming, it's always gone on.
 It is the world's oldest profession—no question about it—and it is absolutely natural to man and woman that these needs be satisfied and that there are people to satisfy them.
 I think that perhaps more marriages would be saved in the end if men and women had some alternative source of excitement in their lives.
 Men perhaps would then not have to go out and cultivate serious relationships in order to get laid.
-Prostitution has always been therapeutic and to say we as a society don't need this sort of therapy is to deny the existence of the "illness"—the existence of sexual incompatability between people.
-But there is sexual incompatability between more married people than not.
+Prostitution has always been therapeutic and to say we as a society don't need this sort of therapy is to deny the existence of the "illness"—the existence of sexual incompatibility between people.
+But there is sexual incompatibility between more married people than not.